 2. Shelter: While your goal is to have a sunny garden, your butterflies will need shelter from the wind and rain.

-Look for somewhere that your butterflies have some shelter.
+Look for somewhere where your butterflies have shelter.

 If you don’t have a place with some existing trees/shrubs already (or don’t plan to plant any), then you could also plan to place a butterfly house in your garden.